-- 1. Parking Spaces.
-Each parking space shall be a minimum of ten (10) feet in width by eighteen (18) feet in length.
-Parallel spaces shall be a minimum of eight (8) feet in width by twenty (20) feet in length, maximum twenty-two (22) feet in length.
-No design alternatives shall be granted for parking space dimensional requirements.
-Handicapped parking spaces shall comply with state statutes.
-For uses that require commercial or industrial vehicles that cannot fit in a standard space, parking spaces shall be the size of a typical vehicle for that - 2.
+- Parking Spaces.
+Each parking space shall be a minimum of 10 feet in width by 18 feet in length.
+Parallel spaces shall be a minimum of 10 feet in width by 20 feet in length, maximum 22 feet in length.
+No design alternatives shall be granted for parking area dimensional requirements.
+Handicapped parking spaces shall comply with state statutes. - 2.
 Parking Drive-Aisle Areas.
 Minimum aisle width shall be as follows:

-Table 3.6.8.
+Table 5.4.4.B.
 Parking Area Dimensional Standards Table